hunterjackson/docs/source/hazelcast.rst

 With Format
 ~~~~~~~~~~~

- requires that data stored in collections and topics is serializable.
+Hazelcast requires that data stored in collections and topics is serializable.
 The Sink offers two modes to store data.

 *Avro* In this mode the Sink converts the SinkRecords from Kafka to Avro encoded byte arrays.
 *Json* In this mode the Sink converts the SinkRecords from Kafka to Json strings and stores the resulting bytes.

-This behaviour is controlled by the KCQL statement in the ``connect.hazelcast.sink.kcql`` option.
+This behaviour is controlled by the KCQL statement in the ``connect.hazelcast.export.route.query`` option.
 The default
 is JSON.

 Configurations
 --------------

-``connect.hazelcast.sink.kcql``
+``connect.hazelcast.export.route.query``

 KCQL expression describing field selection and routes.